Send the link below via email or IMCopy

 The next 7 slides explain the approval process for the 1-Credit Professional Development Experience in detail.
 Please review the information carefully.

-If you have any questions after reviewing the information, contact Marissa at email@example.com.
+If you have any questions after reviewing the information, contact Kate at email@example.com.

 Student Policies -